-Guest WiFi allows you to set up a WiFi network where users can access to Internet via the NBG6818 ( $\mathbf{Z}$ ), but not other networks connected to it.
-In the following figure, a guest user can access the Internet from the guest WiFi network $\mathbf{A}$ via $\mathbf{Z}$ but not the home or company network $\mathbf{N}$ .
+Guest WiFi allows you to set up a WiFi network where users can access to Internet through the NBG7815 (Z), but not other networks connected to it.
+In the following figure, a guest user can access the Internet from the guest WiFi network A through Z but not the home or company network N.

-Note: The home or company network N and Guest WiFi network are independent networks.
+Note: The home or company network N and guest WiFi network are independent networks.